grimme-lab/xtb_docs/source/gfnff.rst

 (named ``.CHRG``) and will be constrained accordingly in the EEQ model, thus preventing artificial charge transfer between the NCI fragments.
 If a GFN-xTB calculation is performed in advance, the written file ``charges`` is read by the program and the corresponding QM charges are used to constrain the values on the molecular fragments.

-2D to 3D strucutre converter
+2D to 3D structure converter
 ============================

-``xtb`` feaetures a 2D to 3D strucutre converter for ``sdf`` files.
+``xtb`` feaetures a 2D to 3D structure converter for ``sdf`` files.
 If a two-dimensional sdf file input is passed to ``xtb`` and a GFN2-xTB single point calculation is requested, it will automatically perform a combination of GFN-FF optimization and molecular dynamics steps to generate a three dimensional structure, on which the GFN2-xtB calculation is performed.

 .. code:: bash